-Part of one of the most comprehensive health sciences campuses in the country, The Ohio State University Wexner Medical Center includes the College of Medicine and its School of Health and Rehabilitation Sciences; the Office of Health Sciences, including the OSU Faculty Group Practice; various research centers, programs and institutes; the Arthur G. James Cancer Hospital and Richard J. Solove Research Institute; and the Ohio State Health System (the "Health System"), which includes University Hospital, East Hospital, Ohio State Harding Hospital, the Richard M. Ross Heart Hospital, Dodd Rehabilitation Hospital, the Ohio State Brain and Spine Hospital, the Ohio State Primary Care Network, Outpatient Care multispecialty facilities and Ohio State Same-Day Care locations.
-The University's Wexner Medical Center hospitals served more than 62,900 adult inpatients and more than 2.1 million outpatients in Fiscal Year 2021.
+Part of one of the most comprehensive health sciences campuses in the country, The Ohio State University Wexner Medical Center includes the College of Medicine and its School of Health and Rehabilitation Sciences; the Office of Health Sciences, including the Ohio State Faculty Group Practice; various research centers, programs and institutes; The Ohio State University Comprehensive Cancer Center, Arthur G. James Cancer Hospital and Richard J. Solove Research Institute; and the Ohio State Health System (the "Health System"), which includes University Hospital, East Hospital, Ohio State Harding Hospital, the Richard M. Ross Heart Hospital, Dodd Rehabilitation Hospital, the Ohio State Primary Care Network, Outpatient Care multispecialty facilities and Ohio State Same-Day Care locations.
+The University's Wexner Medical Center hospitals served more than 58,300 adult inpatients and more than 2.25 million outpatients in Fiscal Year 2022.

-In 2021, U.S. News & World Report named the Wexner Medical Center to its list of America's "Best Hospitals," based on structure, patient experience, outcomes, and reputation, for the 29th consecutive year.
+In 2022, U.S. News & World Report named the Wexner Medical Center to its list of America's "Best Hospitals," based on structure, patient experience, outcomes, and expert opinion, for the 30th consecutive year.
 The Wexner Medical Center was also among the 9% of hospitals in the U.S. to receive the highest rating of five stars in the most recent update to the Centers for Medicare and Medicaid Services' Hospitals Compare website.

 The Ohio State University Wexner Medical Center is at the forefront of medicine, where discovery and innovation in research laboratories make unique, effective therapies available to patients months, even years, before other hospitals.
 One of the nation's leading academic health centers, The Ohio State University Wexner Medical Center offers health care services in virtually every specialty and subspecialty in medicine.
-Thousands of patients come to the Wexner Medical Center each month for treatments and services they cannot find anywhere else.
-The Wexner Medical Center is dedicated to improving health in Ohio and across the world through innovation in research, education and patient care.
+Thousands of patients come to the Wexner Medical Center is dedicated to being a top 20 academic health center driving breakthrough health care solutions that transform people's lives and the communities in which we live.